protofy/multiteam_monorepo/README.md

 Example of a monorepo flutter development setup for multiple teams, being responsible for folder `base`, `feature_a`, `feature_b`, `feature_c`, `navigation` each.
 Combining into a single app in `app`.

+## Prerequisites

+- Setup [fvm](https://fvm.app/docs/getting_started/installation) and do a `fvm install` in project root, if you want to use the IntelliJ IDEA run configurations.

 ## Pros & Cons vs. Multi-Repository Setup

 Pros: